pmachata/dwgrep/doc/syntax.rst

 evaluated in plain context.
 The overall form then yields anything that the body expression yields.

+Both *EXPR₁* and *EXPR₂* shall have the same overall stack effect (the number of slots pushed minus number of slots popped will be the same for each branch).

 This form could be circumscribed by the following snippet::

 	(?(EXPR₀) (EXPR₁), !(EXPR₀) (EXPR₂))